 Mixed Friendly matches are open to all club members.
 The matches are arranged by the Fixture Secretary.
 The Match Captain places notices on the noticeboard, located between the two changing rooms, for members to register their interest in playing.
-The Captain then selects teams, places this on the same noticeboard with start times for home matches, departure time for away matches and dress code.
-Coach transport is arranged by the Club Captain.
+The Match Captain then selects teams, places this on the same noticeboard with start times for home matches, departure time for away matches and dress code.

 At home matches, members playing are expected to assist with the bar, meal laying up, serving, clearing away and washing up.
-The Captain is responsible for collecting all rink fees, meal costs and coach contribution costs from the players.
+The Match Captain is responsible for collecting all rink fees, meal costs and coach contribution costs from the players.